FINANCE AND ADMINISTRATION MANAGER

 - Important Qualities: self-starter, takes initiative, organized, efficient, accurate, & ensures quality.

 - Preferred Qualifications: Experience preparing grant reports and tracking grant income and expenses; some previous experience in human resources.

 - 32-36 hours/week at $20.00-$24.00/hour DOE.
 Hours will be regularly scheduled throughout the work week.

 HOW TO APPLY

-Please submit position-specific cover letter and resume prior to the deadline via email to email@example.com.
+Please submit position-specific cover letter and resume via email to email@example.com.
 Email subject line should read: “Finance & Administration Manager Application.”
 Incomplete applications will not be considered.
 No phone calls please.